HuynhNhan27/Recommender-System/README.md

         Despite the poor performance in a general recommendation setting, your insight about the TF-IDF model's tendency to recommend movies with similar genres highlights a potential niche application: a "Similar to What You've Seen" section.
 In this context, the model's strength in identifying movies with overlapping genre classifications could be valuable for users looking for more of what they have already experienced, regardless of the underlying reasons for their initial viewing.
 This feature could cater to users who enjoyed a movie for its genre and are seeking similar experiences.

-*** The evaluation of the 2 SVD model is the score of basic level recommendation quality:
+II.
+The evaluation of the 2 SVD model is the score of basic level recommendation quality:

     1. While the Baseline SVD exhibits slightly better performance in terms of rating prediction accuracy (lower RMSE and MAE, higher R-squared and explained variance), the Custom SVD shows a slight advantage in ranking quality, particularly as indicated by the higher NDCG@K and Recall@K. The MAP@K and Precision@K are quite similar between the two models.